Skip to content

 ↓ only if all node retries exhausted

-Workflow fails → next invocation auto-resumes completed nodes
+Workflow fails → user opts in to resume on next invocation

 This means a single transient crash may trigger up to 3 SDK retries before a single node retry attempt is consumed.